Phyllis Kandie: Career as cabinet secretary

-Phyllis Kandie served as the Cabinet Secretary for East African Affairs and Labour from 25 April 2013 until 27 January 2018.
+Kandie was appointed by president Uhuru Kenyatta to serve as the Cabinet Secretary for East African Affairs and Labour from 25 April 2013 until December 2015.
+She was moved from the Ministry of East African Affairs and Labour to serve as the Labour and Social Protection cabinet secretary, replacing Kazungu Kambi after he was suspended from office over corruption allegations.

 Diplomatic career

-When Phyllis Kandie, was dropped from cabinet in January 2018, she was appointed as Kenya's ambassador to Belgium, Luxembourg and the European Union.
+Kandie was dropped from the cabinet on January 27, 2018 and appointed as Kenya's ambassador to Belgium, Luxembourg and the European Union by President Uhuru Kenyatta.

 Family

 Phyllis Kandie is married to Ambassador Julius Kandie, a Kenyan diplomat and former Solicitor General.
 She is the mother of two sons, Lawrence and Simon.

 Other considerations

-She served on served boards of directors, including on the board of Kenya Revenue Authority.
-She is a member of the Institute of Directors of Kenya and of Kenya Private Sector Alliance (KEPSA), and of the Association of Stockbroker’s and Investment Banks.
+She served on several boards of directors, including on the board of Kenya Revenue Authority from 2010 to 2013.
+She is a member of the Institute of Directors of Kenya and of Kenya Private Sector Alliance (KEPSA), and the Association of Stockbrokers and Investment Banks.
+She was engaged as the Director of Investment Advisory Services at Standard Investment Bank.
+She has also served as a regulator within capital markets, energy and the agricultural sector.
+She has been a business advisory consultant for the SME sector, having consulted for the World Bank.